ddebrunner/streamsx.microservice/doc/PublishSubscribeOverview.md

    * Python object - Matches any published Python object stream, Python object streams are not typed, just arbitrary Python objects.

 ## Microservice API
-A microservice effectively defines its API through its published and subcribed streams.
-For example a mythical twitter microservice would declare its API as publishing two streams of:
+A microservice effectively defines its API through its published and subscribed streams.
+For example a twitter microservice could declare its API as publishing two streams of:
  * Published raw tweets with topic `twitter/tweets/raw` with schema `Json`
  * Published text of tweets with topic `twitter/tweets/text` with schema `String`

+ Similarly a subscribing application can define its API through the streams it subscribes to and any it publishes.
+For example a matching microservice might declare its api as:
+  * Subscribes to topic `twitter/tweets/raw` with schema `Json`
+  * Publishes alerts to topic `twitter/alerts` with schema `Json`.

 ## Data guarantees

+Publish-subscribe is an **at-most-once** model between publisher and subscriber.

+Specifically:
+  * A subscriber will see tuples submitted from a publisher after the connection is made.
+  * A subscriber configured with a buffered connection with a `DropLast` or `DropFirst` policy will drop tuples from publishers when it cannot keep up with the incoming rate from all publishers.
+  * A publisher configured with a congestion policy of XXXX (TODO) can break connections with subscribers that would cause it to block.
+When a connection is broken tuples submitted by the publisher are not seen by disconnected subscribers, once a connection is restablished a subscriber will see any tuples subsequently submitted by the publisher.
+  * Otherwise without failures or PE restarts, tuples are not lost between publisher and subscriber
+  * Upon failure or restart of the PE containing the subscribe, tuples submitted by publishers are lost until the connection is re-established .Other subscribers are unaffected.
+  * Upon failure or restart of the PE containing a publisher, tuples from that publisher may be lost by subscribers .
+Other publishers are unaffected.